Chakri1407/DexPlatform/README.md

 ## Overview

-The `dexPlatform` smart contract is designed to interact with a decentralized exchange (DEX) platform like Uniswap.
+The `dexPlatform` smart contract is designed to interact with a decentralized exchange (DEX) platform using Uniswap smart contracts.
 It allows users to:
 - Swap tokens (WETH, TT1, and TT2) with both single-hop and multi-hop swaps.
 - Add and remove liquidity to/from a liquidity pool.